Gibbs High School (St. Petersburg, Florida): History

 Before Gibbs opened in 1927, Pinellas County had no school for blacks past 6th grade.
 Families wishing for high school education had to enroll in private, mostly church-run black schools.
 Gibbs became the county's first public secondary school for blacks, occupying an eight-classroom building that cost $49,490 to build.
 Proms were held at the Manhattan Casino.

+In 1954, two black co-valedictorians of Gibbs were refused admission to St. Petersburg Junior College, which was operated by the school district.
+Though the US Supreme Court struck down "Separate but equal" schooling in the Brown v.
+Board of Education case in 1954, the first white student did not enroll at Gibbs (in a vocational program) until 1961.
+Decades of parent protests and court cases followed the initial roll-out of desegregation plans in the county.

 In 1966, Gibbs won the black state high school basketball championship.
 For the 1966–1967 school year, Gibbs became the first black school to join the FHSAA and compete against white schools.
 In their first year (1967), Gibbs won the basketball state championship.

-In 1970, public schools in Florida were integrated, and whites began attending Gibbs.
-Gibbs, however, was still primarily black.
-To assist their integration goals, the district approved the creation of a magnet program at Gibbs, the Pinellas County Center for the Arts, that would instruct those with artistic gifts.
+To assist their integration goals, the district approved the creation of a magnet program at Gibbs in 1984-85, then called the Artistically Talented Program.
+Now known as the Pinellas County Center for the Arts, it includes instruction for about 500 students in dance, music, theater and visual art.
 In 2004, Gibbs High School was included in the federal grant received by Pinellas County Schools for the establishment of small learning communities (SLCs).
-Today, the high school is host to smaller learning communities that have curriculum pathways in Communication Arts, Travel & Tourism, Global Studies and a freshmen Renaissance program.
-The Pinellas County Center for the Arts program offers high-class and one-on-one training with students in varied art fields.
-The fields include literary theatre, performance theatre, musical theatre, technical theatre, visual arts, dance, instrumental music, and vocal music.
+Today, the high school is host to smaller learning communities that have curriculum pathways in Communication Arts, Travel & Tourism, Global Studies and a freshman Renaissance program.

 It now also has a new campus that opened to the students in the 2005–2006 school year.
 In 2006, however, the school was reported to be experiencing increased student defiance fueled by the racial divide in the student population.

 Democratic Presidential Nominee and Illinois Senator Barack Obama visited the school for a town-hall style speech on August 1, 2008.

 Gibbs became the first high school in Pinellas county to receive an "F" letter grade as of the 2009–2010 school year because of poor FCAT results.
 Less than one third of 9th and 10th graders were reading at grade level.

+In 2024, Gibbs won the basketball state championship for the first time since 1969 with a win of 49-43 over Jacksonville's Andrew Jackson High School.